“Why don’t I start over?”

 “I’m sorry, but you’re their best candidate.”

-Faust took a deep breath.
-“Alright.
+Faust slowly closed the book and turned his gaze toward the ground.
+He took a deep breath.
+Then when his eyes returned to the man he said, “Alright.
 Yes.
 I’ll do it.
 I’ll be the one.”
-He squeezed on to the ledger.
+He squeezed hard onto the book’s leather.

 “It will be.
 I–I promise.”
 His felt his pace quickening, his shoulders shivering, and a rising heat filling his chest.